Daydream Nation: Legacy

-In 2002, Pitchfork ranked Daydream Nation No. 1 on its list of the 100 greatest albums of the 1980s (the album dropped to No. 7 in the 2018 list).
+In 2002, Pitchfork ranked Daydream Nation No. 1 on its list of the 100 greatest albums of the 1980s; it dropped to No. 7 in the website's updated 2018 list.
 It also placed at No.13 on Spin magazine's list of the 100 greatest albums from 1985 to 2010, No. 30 on Slant Magazine's "Best Albums of the 1980s" and No. 45 on the Rolling Stone list of the 100 greatest albums of the 1980s.
 The Spin Alternative Record Guide (1995) named it the ninth best alternative album, and it was ranked 11th on Guitarists 2000 list of the 101 essential guitar records.
-In 2003, the album was placed at No. 328 on Rolling Stones list of the 500 greatest albums ever, and again in 2012, with the album being ranked number 171 in the 2020 edition.
+The album was placed at No. 328 on the 2003 and 2012 editions of Rolling Stone's 500 Greatest Albums of All Time, and was promoted to No. 171 in the 2020 edition.

-Daydream Nation was one of 50 recordings chosen by the Library of Congress to be added to the National Recording Registry in 2006.
+Daydream Nation was one of 50 recordings chosen by the United States Library of Congress to be added to the National Recording Registry in 2006.
 PopMatters included it in their list of the "12 Essential 1980s Alternative Rock Albums", saying it was "an ambitious double album that saw Sonic Youth's various influences coalescing into a striking, searing whole".
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
-Less favorably, Chuck Eddy describes Daydream Nation as "two discs of good Hawkwind, with an I Ching groove sleek enough to send your cow jumping over the moon, but most of it's watery wallpaper regardless."
 David Bowie called it "an extraordinary album."

 Amy Phillips of Pitchfork wrote in 2018: "Thirty years after its release, Sonic Youth’s double-album magnum opus remains the defining document of American indie rock.
-Never before or after would this band—or any other—synthesize the urgency of punk, the abrasion of noise, and the beauty of pop into such a monumental whole. [...]
+Never before or after would this band—or any other—synthesize the urgency of punk, the abrasion of noise, and the beauty of pop into such a monumental whole. ...
 The DNA of everything that came before, and everything that came after, is encoded in this album."
-In 2020, Adrien Begrand of PopMatters wrote: "From the beautiful Gerhard Richter painting on the album cover to the alternately melodic and atonal music therein, this was a “music as high art” statement on the level of The Velvet Underground and Nico 21 years earlier. [...]
-Nirvana’s Nevermind would burst the alternative rock dam wide open three years later, but as far as influence goes Daydream Nation was just as seismic, not to mention the superior album in the long run."
+In 2020, Adrien Begrand of PopMatters wrote: "From the beautiful Gerhard Richter painting on the album cover to the alternately melodic and atonal music therein, this was a 'music as high art' statement on the level of The Velvet Underground and Nico 21 years earlier. ...
+Nirvana's Nevermind would burst the alternative rock dam wide open three years later, but as far as influence goes Daydream Nation was just as seismic, not to mention the superior album in the long run."